MantledIllusion/hydnora/README.md

 ## Memory Leak Protection

-Even if an expiry interval is used and manual calls invalidate entries from time to time, depending on the size of its entries a highly used cache might still grow significantly, taking up a huge part of even all the JVMs RAM.
+Even if an expiry interval is used and manual calls invalidate entries from time to time, depending on the size of its entries, a highly used cache might still grow significantly, taking up a huge part (or even all) of the JVMs RAM.

 To protect against such a memory leak, Hydnora supports 3 modes of how entries are referenced by the cache:
 - STRONG (default): entries are referenced directly; entries are never garbage collected